And in the Third Year, He Rose Again

 And in the Third Year, He Rose Again (...y al tercer año, resucitó) is a 1980 Spanish comedy film directed by Rafael Gil.

 It is based on a best-selling novel by Fernando Vizcaíno Casas.

 Plot

 On the morning of 20 November 1978 (20-N), an elderly man in a coat resembling Francisco Franco in his last years hitchhikes from the Valley of the Fallen to Madrid.

-Around the same time, a radio report on the French franc (franco) is misunderstood as saying that dictator Francisco Franco has rosen from the dead.
+Around the same time, a radio report on the French franc (franco) is misunderstood as saying that dictator Francisco Franco has risen from the dead.

 The rest of the film are scenes showing how Spanish people react to the rumor amidst the Spanish transition to democracy: